![]() |

 | Aberconwy House, Aberconwy, Wales: 15th century room |

-Generally, Arts and Crafts architects eschewed copying specific styles, preferring instead to emphasize local building practices, favouring locally or regionally derived materials, and expressing the inherent qualities of the materials used in construction or decoration of the building - materials that, for homes on Vancouver Island, always involved use of old-growth fir, stone if it could be quarried nearby, and to a more limited extent, locally made brick for utilities like chimneys and fireplaces.
-Arts and Crafts architects preferred local building practices to those that were more exotic and remote, because staying with how buildings were usually built locally increased the likelihood of new builds fitting in.
-A convincing continuity of tradition could also be forged by incorporating a few elements gesturing in the desired direction.
+Generally, Arts and Crafts architects eschewed copying specific styles, preferring instead to emphasize local building practices and local or regional materials, and limiting themselves to expressing the inherent qualities of the materials used to construct or decorate the building.
+On Vancouver Island, these materials always involved use of old-growth fir, stone if quarried nearby, and to a more limited extent, locally made brick for utilities like chimneys and fireplaces.
+Arts and Crafts architects preferred local building practices to those more exotic and remote, because staying with how buildings were built locally increased the likelihood of new building fitting in.
+A convincing continuity of tradition could also be achieved by incorporating a few elements gesturing in the chosen direction.
 Here in Victoria, that direction tended to be Tudor (an era that fell roughly in the sixteenth century in England).
-As the use of these Tudor details was intended to be decorative rather than functional, it was important that they not be laid on too thickly.
-A few details giving contemporary structures a distinct look or character thus reflected the progressive design idea of 'alluding' to a prior era, which gave the desired continuity.
-Allusive Tudor imagery (for example, Tudor boards in the gable ends, or similar boards used elsewhere on the building's exterior) had been tested and found to work in Victoria's housing market, convincingly so in the works of talented society architect Samuel Maclure (see photos below, where Tudor-style boards are shown gracing three of Maclure's smaller structures).
+As using Tudor details was intended to be decorative rather than functional, it was important that they not be laid on too thick.
+Hence, a few details giving contemporary structures a distinct look or character thus reflected the progressive design idea of 'alluding' to a prior era, which established the desired continuity.
+Allusive Tudor imagery (for example, Tudor boards used in the gable ends, or similar boards used elsewhere on the exterior) had been found to work in the Victoria housing market, convincingly so in the works of talented society architect Samuel Maclure (see photos below, where Tudor-style boards are shown gracing three of Maclure's smaller structures).

 ![]() |